 - We are grateful to the local market constituents for their hard work and leadership that has been put into the corporate governance reforms in Japan.
 We continue to support their ongoing efforts.

 - Independence levels for the 864 companies that we wrote letters to in 2017 requesting that they consider increasing the level of board independence to at least 1/3 have improved on par with the trend of the broader Japanese market.

 - The percentage of Japanese companies with one-third board independence rose 19% in 2015 to about 94% in 2022 (Figure 1).

-- The percentage of TSE 1st section companies with majority independent boards increased from 1% in 2015 to about 10% in 2021 (Figure 2).
+- The percentage of Japanese companies with majority independent boards increased from 1% in 2015 to about 11% in 2022 (Figure 2).

 Many companies retain a plurality voting system to elect directors to the board.
 Under plurality voting, a director with the highest number of votes gets elected to the board.
 If a director runs unopposed, plurality voting allows the director to be elected with a single "for" vote, regardless of the number of "withhold" or "against" votes.